zihao-chen-om/zihao-chen-om.github.io/_pages/about.md

 ======
 1. Sound of Silence: When to Conceal Attribute Information?
 The Roles of Consumer Search, Inventory, and Channel Structure, with Xingyu Fu, Pin Gao, and Ying-Ju Chen, **Minor Revision** at *Manufacturing & Service Operations Management* after 2 Rounds of Review.

-2. Discriminatory Pricing in Service Systems: The Curse of Non-Transparency, with Xingyu Fu, and Ying-Ju Chen.
+2. Discriminatory Pricing in Service Systems: The Curse of Non-Transparency, with Xingyu Fu, and Ying-Ju Chen. *In preparation for submission.*

-3. Assessing and Promoting Supply Chain Responsibility: Impacts of Delayed Payments and Competitive Sourcing Market, with Yonghui Chen and Ying-Ju Chen.
+3. Assessing and Promoting Supply Chain Responsibility: Impacts of Delayed Payments and Competitive Sourcing Market, with Yonghui Chen and Ying-Ju Chen. *Work in progress.*

 Pre-Doctorial Publications
 ======